fastrgv/SliderPuzzles/README.md

 * Improved sokoban (csok).

-**ver 2.5.4 -- 15nov2022**

-* Regrouped these slider puzzles together just for retro-puzzle fans.
-* Fixed autosolvers for c7, caz.

-**ver 2.5.3 -- 05nov2022**
-* Created & enabled embedded "live" solvers for the annoying-sliders and panama apps.
-* Improved robustness of all embedded solvers.
-* Improved feedback messages in puzzles.
-* Fixed a serious error in the sliding block puzzles that caused flickering on Windows.

 ===============================================================
 ## Introduction

-SliderPuzzles is a collection of retro ASCII puzzles with sound that run in a commandline terminal on Windows, OS-X and most Linux distros.
+SliderPuzzles is a collection of retro puzzles with sound that runs in a commandline terminal on Windows and most any Linux distro.

 -----------------------------------------------------------
 Featuring

+	* live solvers promote learning with less frustration
 	* no installation
 	* no dependencies (Ncurses not needed)
 	* simply unzip in your Downloads directory, or any other writeable directory, and run;